 Bikram Yoga: Synergistic & cumulative effect to balance body state

-In Bikram yoga, there is no system of music, clapping or hands on instruction whereas Hot yoga may incorporate those things during the practice.
-Hot yoga can be practice in the temperature ranging from 80-105 degree Fahrenheit but Bikram yoga has exact measurement of temperature to follow.
-Furthermore, the timing is fixed as 90 minutes for Bikram Yoga which may be applicable in hot yoga it tends to be more flexible with time.
-The asana also can also be taken different than those 26 postures given in the Bikram Yoga.
+In Bikram yoga, there is no system of music, clapping or hands-on instruction whereas Hot yoga may incorporate those things during the practice.
+Hot yoga can be practiced at the temperature ranging from 80-105 degree Fahrenheit but Bikram yoga has an exact measurement of temperature to follow.
+Furthermore, the timing is fixed to 90 minutes for Bikram Yoga which may be applicable in hot yoga it tends to be more flexible with time.
+The asana also can also be taken differently than those 26 postures given in the Bikram Yoga.
 In the system of Bikram Yoga, the hall must be carpeted with the mirror in front of the yoga hall which may not necessarily be the case in Hot Yoga.
 Only practicing in the hot temperature, it cannot be Bikram Yoga.

 Bikram Yoga consists of following asanas and pranayama practice: